katzur/story-sparks/README.md

 Newsletter for Story Sparks Co. was created by using the [Mailchimp](https://mailchimp.com/).

 ## Social media
 Social Media Marketing is a great way to become recognizable for the potential customers within the various social media platforms.
-It helps with tageting the selected audience, as different social media platforms are attractive to different age groups.
+It helps with targeting the selected audience, as different social media platforms are attractive to different age groups.
 Additionally it adds extra links for search engines, building the site's authenticity.
 For this project I created a [Facebook page](https://www.facebook.com/storysparksco) that matches the store in its design.

 <details> <summary> Story Sparks Co.
 Facebook Page </summary>